mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 _CAMPAIGNS_
-The Pacification Campaigns were the first great test of the Third Imperium’s approach to government.
-The archdukes were given broad powers to ‘pacify’ their worlds.
-Unlike the traditional approach used by the Vilani bureaux or the chaotic management style of the Rule of Man, Artemsus’ archdukes were given clear guidelines and then told to get the job done.
+The Pacification Campaigns were the first great test of the Third Imperium's approach to government.
+The archdukes were given broad powers to 'pacify' their worlds.
+Unlike the traditional approach used by the Vilani bureaux or the chaotic management style of the Rule of Man, Artemsus' archdukes were given clear guidelines and then told to get the job done.
 They were not forced to wait for a central authority figure to tell them what to do each step of the way.
-The archdukes’ methods met with varying results.
+The archdukes' methods met with varying results.

 The guidelines that the archdukes were given